Degrees and Programs

 Notice of Nondiscrimination and Equal Access

-Houston Baptist University complies with all applicable federal and state nondiscrimination laws, and does not engage in prohibited discrimination on the basis of race, color, nationality or ethnic origin, gender, age, or disability in either employment or the provisions of services.
+Houston Baptist University complies with all applicable federal and state nondiscrimination laws, and does not engage in prohibited discrimination on the basis of race, color, nationality or ethnic origin, sex, age, or disability in either employment or the provisions of services.
 This nondiscrimination policy covers admission, access, and operation of University programs and activities.
 However, if a student requires special personal services or equipment, the student will be responsible for the associated expenses.
 This includes, but is not limited to, the expense of providing such things as medical technicians, personal tutors, and attendants.

 The University is governed by an all Christian Board of Trustees and is affiliated with the Baptist General Convention of Texas.
 As a religious institution of higher education, Houston Baptist University is exempt from some provisions of certain civil rights laws, including some provisions of Title IX of the Education Amendments of 1972.